 To backup the database, you need to login into your Cpanel, then find and click on the PHPMyAdmin option, you will get it in the database section.
 It will redirect you to the PHPMyAdmin control panel.

 On the left side, you will see the list of all the available databases and click on the one you want to backup.
 Here is my case, I am going to back up the “thewpx_wpx” named database.

 Now the database will open in front of you.
 On the top, you will get the option as Export, click on it.
 From the export option, you can export your database in one click.

 Choose the desired option.
 I highly recommend choosing the “Quick” method as it backups the entire database and selects SQL as the file format.
 SQL format is the most efficient format to store the database.
 Click on Go, and the downloading of that database will start.

 WordPress is not just about the database; there are a few more essential files responsible for running your website flawlessly.
 Those files contain all the settings, the plugin you are using on your website, and the theme you have activated.

 Here I’m sharing more information about the files and directory structure of WordPress.
 This information will help you understand how WordPress works.

 To see those files, log in to your hosting control panel, here I am using cPanel.
 Go to the File Manager option, and you will be redirected to your website’s file system.

 Click on the folder where you have installed WordPress for a particular website.
 It is a “public_html” folder if there is only one website hosted on your server.
 This folder contains all the website files.

-You will also see a few more folders here depending upon the plugin which you’re using.
-The files named “wp-content” and the “wp-config.php” are the web site’s most important files.
+You will also see a few more folders here, depending on the plugin you’re using.
+The files named “wp-content” and “wp-config.php” are the website’s most important files.
 Those two files are responsible for all the functions.